rbracken/internbot/README.md

 # Install and Configuration
 Simply download / clone into your directory of choice, and run the bot from its root directory with `python internbot.py`.
 Tested with python2.7 - there might be issues with `super()` when running with python3 - use python2.7 for best results.

+Installing as a daemon: Copy the install files to the install dir (default: /opt/internbot/).
+The pid file is stored in /var/internbot/ by default - make sure this is owned by the interbot user.
+Make sure to add a user as which internbot deamon will run, for security (default: internbot).
+All these defaults can be edited in the init.d/interbotd script.
+Install the internbotd startup script to either /etc/init.d/internbotd or /etc/rc.d/internbotd to enable start at boot.

+Do *not* run internbot as root.

 The config file is located at `core/config.py`, with the following options: